awesome-schedule/plannable/README.md

 -   Node.js >= 12.x

 Clone the repository.
 The `updatedata` script will automatically clone `https://github.com/awesome-schedule/data` into `scripts` so the data (e.g. course catalog) can be access locally.
-The `getwasm` script will clone the pre-build wasm binary so you don't need to build it yourself.
+The `getwasm` script will clone the pre-build wasm binary.
+Note that if you want to build wasm yourself, please refer to the Build WASM section below.

 ```bash
 git clone https://github.com/awesome-schedule/plannable